pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 ## Consider the alternative

-Before turning to Proof-of-Work or any form of decentralized consensus, think about the costs.
+Before turning to proof-of-work or any form of decentralized consensus, think about the costs.
 Think about what you're dedicating your users to.
 Ask yourself: